Skip to content

 Piazza delle Erbe

-Your next stop is known in English as Market Square — Piazza delle Erbe — and is the oldest square in Verona.
-It has been vital to the city since the time of the Roman Empire when it acted as the city’s forum.
+Piazza delle Erbe, or Market Square, is the oldest square in Verona.
+It has been at the heart of the city since Roman times, when it served as the forum.

 Torre Lamberti

-You can reach the top by climbing up 368 steps or paying a little extra to ride the elevator to the top.
-Both ways will give you a perspective on the interior architecture of the tower.
+You can climb the 368 steps or pay a little extra to take the elevator to the top.
+I chose the elevator.

 Piazza dei Signori